shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

 which is used for all stores.
 So the user can arrange name, description, google map and opening times.

 In order not to bloat the shopping world module, the "store template" shopping world should not be visible there.
-Same applies for our store shopping world components: They should only be visible in the store manager - not in the default shopping world module.
+Same applies to our store shopping world components: they should only be visible in the store manager - not in the default shopping world module.

 <img src="/blog/img/dynamic_frontend.png" alt="" width="350" style="float: left; margin: 0 20px 30px 0" />